Taj Palace

-The Taj Palace (قصر التاج) was one of the principal caliphal palaces in Baghdad during the middle and later Abbasid Caliphate.
+The Taj Palace (قصر التاج) was one of the principal caliphal palaces in Baghdad of the Abbasid Caliphate.

 The palace was begun by the sixteenth Abbasid caliph, al-Mu'tadid (r.
 892–902), as part of the building projects begun when the capital of the Caliphate was moved back to Baghdad from Samarra.
 It lay on the banks of the Tigris River in southern East Baghdad, just south of the older Hasani Palace.
 It was thus the southernmost portion of a sprawling palace complex, the "Abode of the Caliphate" (Dār al-Khilāfat), that included the Hasani and the Firdus Palace, also built by al-Mu'tadid, as well as gardens and minor palaces.

 However, in 899 al-Mu'tadid ordered construction stopped, because its location made it likely that the smoke from the hearths of the nearby residential districts would waft over to the palace.
 In the end, it was his son and successor, al-Muktafi (r.
 902–908), who completed construction of the Taj.
 For this purpose he demolished an earlier palace, the "Palace of Perfection" (Qaṣr al-Kāmil), but also plundered the ancient palace of the Sasanian rulers in Ctesiphon for building material: the bricks of its foundations were reused to build an artificial dyke that buttressed the palace foundations against the river, while the stones of the battlements were reused to decorate the Taj Palace's superstructures.
 Among the numerous buildings that comprised the Taj Palace was a semicircular tower, known as the "Cupola of the Ass" (Qubbat al-Himar).
 The caliph could ride to its top to mounted on a donkey, and from there gaze on the surrounding countryside.